Fantastic fun – Wonderful! everyone should experience it because there is no words to explain &our guide was very good educative fun co-operative.

 Bayonne Ham processing atelier

 Your destination this morning is the town of Bayonne located south of Bordeaux and capital city of the French Basque region.
 Our interest here lies in the local produce that made the town so famous: ham and chocolate.
 Our first stop in the morning is dedicated to the famous ‘Jambon de Bayonne’.
 The local variety is a cured ham that is seasoned with the famous red peppers grown in the nearby village of Espelette.
 During a tour of the processing area you will learn about the salting tub and ham drying-room where the vibrant colors and mouthwatering aroma hint at the quality of the products.
 The tour will be followed by a tasting allowing you to sample some of this popular local produce.
 Afterward, enjoy some time in town for personal discovery and lunch on your own.
-Then meet your guide and head towards the chocolate workshop.
+In the afternoon head towards the chocolate workshop.

 Chocolate workshop and tasting